sangam28si24/random/readme.md

-this is a set of web apps, built by Sangam Singh, T&C apply
+this is a set of random stuffs, made by Me